 Although my heart belongs to beef (namely burgers), we go through an obscene amount of ground turkey in our household.
-Its cheap in bulk, leaner than beef, and easier to deal with than chicken.
+It's cheap in bulk, leaner than beef, and easier to deal with than chicken.
 Turkey chili is a go-to for me.
-You can double it and stick half of it in the freezer for an easy weeknight meal.
-It’s great for leftovers, if not better.
-And it’s a one pot meal (plus delicious).
-Feelin’ the love!
+You can double it and stick the leftover turkey chili in the freezer for an easy weeknight meal.
+It's great for leftovers, if not better.
+And it's a one pot meal (plus delicious).
+Feelin' the love!

 Make sure you let your chili simmer.
 It allows all the ingredients to really marry.
 Stir occasionally to make sure the heat isn't too high to prevent the bottom from burning.
 Otherwise this recipe is fairly simple.
 Score.
 I like my chili rather thick.
 If you prefer a more soupy chili just add more chicken stock a little bit at a time until you reach your desired consistency.

 What you will need:

 - Chipotles in Adobo - I LOVE chipotles.
 Check out this amazing chipotle mayo that goes good on nearly everything.

 - Green Chilies

 - Chicken Stock

 - Brown Sugar

 This chili is not kick you in the pants spicy.
 It's more subtle than that with a bit of sweetness from the brown sugar.
 As if chili needs a reason to add sour cream the spiciness really complements the creaminess of the sour cream so well.